Lall-091/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 To restore automatic statistics updating, set the `STATISTICS_NORECOMPUTE` to `OFF`, or execute `UPDATE STATISTICS` without the `NORECOMPUTE` clause.

 > [!WARNING]
-> Disabling automatic recomputation of statistics might prevent the query optimizer from picking optimal execution plans for queries involving the table.
+> If you disable automatic recomputation of statistics by setting `STATISTICS_NORECOMPUTE = ON`, you might prevent the query optimizer from picking optimal execution plans for queries involving the table.

 Setting `STATISTICS_NORECOMPUTE` to `ON` doesn't prevent the update of index statistics that occurs during the index rebuild operation.